Merica-Rowley/startup/notes.md

    5. You should see yet another new `A` record on the details page

 After creating the new records, you should be able to access your page using the domain name, e.g. http://musicards.click

+## Caddy:
+1. In Caddy file in server, change `:80` and `yourdomainhere` to match my domain name
+2. Enter command `sudo service caddy restart` to tell Caddy to restart
+3. Now site will have https instead of just http

+**Every site should be secure!**